We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 And let’s face it, it’s probably a bit more stylish than the SEEU as well.
 I also like the larger size of the chest strap pocket.
 That should easily fit a cell phone, as long as you don’t have an enormous one.

-This back is smaller in size as well, which helps keep you from packing too much stuff, but is a problem if it’s too small for your needs.
+This bag is smaller in size as well, which helps keep you from packing too much stuff, but is a problem if it’s too small for your needs.

 The material is stiffer than a nylon ripstop so isn’t as packable as other options.
 It also doesn’t have a waist strap to provide extra support for shoulder fatigue.